nghiant2710/docs/vab820-quad-alpine-python/README-short.txt

-The Python buildpack image for Python apps for VIA VAB 820-quad.
+The Python buildpack image for Python apps.